Mugen-Houyou/fastapi-pdf-merger/README.EN.md

 # FastAPI PDF Merger

 FastAPI PDF Merger is a web application and API for combining multiple PDF documents and JPG/PNG images into a single PDF, or converting PDF pages to images.
-It provides a drag-and-drop browser UI, a flexible `/pdf-merger/merge` endpoint that supports per-file page ranges and layout options, a `/pdf-merger/pdf-to-images` endpoint for converting PDFs to high-quality JPG images, and configurable upload limits suitable for self-hosted deployments.
+It provides a drag-and-drop browser UI, a flexible `/api/v1/merge` endpoint that supports per-file page ranges and layout options, a `/api/v1/pdf-to-images` endpoint for converting PDFs to high-quality JPG images, and configurable upload limits suitable for self-hosted deployments.

 ## Features

-- **Responsive web UI** served with Jinja2 templates (`/pdf-merger/`) for interactive merging of PDFs and JPG/PNG images.
+- **Responsive web UI** served with Jinja2 templates (`/pdf-merger/`) for interactive merging of PDFs and JPG/PNG images, and a PDF-to-Images conversion page (`/pdf-to-images`) for converting PDFs to images.
-- **PDF Merge API** `POST /pdf-merger/merge` that accepts multiple PDF, JPG, or PNG files, per-file page ranges, layout preferences (paper size, orientation, rotation, fit mode), and selectable processing engines (`pypdf` or `pikepdf`).
+- **PDF Merge API** `POST /api/v1/merge` that accepts multiple PDF, JPG, or PNG files, per-file page ranges, layout preferences (paper size, orientation, rotation, fit mode), and selectable processing engines (`pypdf` or `pikepdf`).
-- **PDF to Images Conversion** `POST /pdf-merger/pdf-to-images` converts PDF pages to high-quality JPG images and packages them as a ZIP file.
+- **PDF to Images Conversion API** `POST /api/v1/pdf-to-images` converts PDF pages to high-quality JPG images and packages them as a ZIP file.
 Supports DPI and quality adjustments, along with page range selection.
 - **Upload safeguards** with configurable maximum total payload size and per-request validation of PDF extensions, empty files, encryption status, and malformed JSON inputs.
 - **API key protection** enforced via `PDF_MERGER_API_KEY` (or compatible aliases) for API endpoints.
-- **Health checks** through `/health` for integration with monitoring systems.
+- **Health checks** through `/api/v1/health` for integration with monitoring systems.
 - **Concurrency control** using an AnyIO capacity limiter to avoid CPU spikes when merging or converting large documents.
 - **Internationalization** supports English and Korean UI with automatic selection based on Accept-Language headers.